ln-komandur/linux-utils/why-not-snapd.md

 `sudo umount /var/snap/firefox/common/host-hunspell` #Unmount the mount point

+`sudo rm -i /etc/systemd/system/snapd.mounts.target.wants/var-snap-firefox-common-host\\x2dhunspell.mount` #Delete a lingering link.
+This step may need to be done after the snap purge (not sure).

+`sudo rmdir /etc/systemd/system/snapd.mounts.target.wants/` #Delete the folder with the lingering link.
+This step may need to be done after the snap purge (not sure).

 Get back to where you left off in method 1 or 2 above. `reboot` #if required and check that the binding mount is gone.

 ### Clear leftovers and caches